Buckwheat Pancakes with Fried Banana

 So I’m a bit obsessed with buckwheat pancakes at the moment.
 I think they’re genuinely more delicious than regular pancakes, they’re so fluffy and full of flavour.
 Buckwheat is so much more nutritious than regular flour, it’s packed with cancer fighting flavonoids, doesn’t spike your blood sugar and is great for your heart too.
 These ones are my absolute personal favourite, I challenge anyone not to like them!
 If you’re having pancakes, this is the way to have them!
 Try out some other flavours here.

-Gradually add in 1 cup of the almond milk and blend until you have a smooth, quite thick but still runny mixture.
+Add all of the pancake ingredients except the cacao nibs to your blender and blend on high until you have a smooth, quite thick but still runny mixture.

-Add the mixture to a jug and stir in the cacao nibs.
-Heat some coconut oil in a pan on medium-low heat.
+Heat some coconut oil in a pan on medium heat.
 Drizzle in enough mixture for your desired pancake size.

 Cook until little bubbles form in the centre and then flip.
 Cook for another 30 seconds on this side until it’s golden brown and then plate.
 Continue with the other pancakes, stacking them on top of each other to keep them warm.